mitjafelicijan/makext/README.md

 - GNU Linux Debian 12 with GNU Make 4.3
 - macOS Sonoma 14.4.1 with GNU Make 3.81
+- Windows 10/11 with GNU Make 4.4.1 for Windows32

 If you have an idea for a new feature [open a new issue](https://github.com/mitjafelicijan/makext/issues/new).

 ## How to use

+> [!IMPORTANT]
+> If you intend to use this script on Windows machine
+> make sure you have all the [prerequisites](###windows-specific-instructions) installed.

 First you will need to download `makext.mk` file from the repository to the same directory where you have `Makefile`.